mohithvishwanath21/College-Bridge/README.md

 - **Doubt Solver Chatbot:** An AI-powered chatbot designed to assist students with coding-related doubts and other questions.

-- **Job Recommendations:** Based on student performance and coding activity, the system will suggest potential job opportunities and career paths (upcoming).
+- **Job Recommendations:** Based on student performance and coding activity, the system will suggest potential job opportunities and career paths

 ---